Extinction Rebellion: Offshoots: Insulate Britain and Just Stop Oil

-In Britain in 2021 some campaigners considered that XR was being ignored by government (except for legislating against protests) and no longer had the effect needed to create real change, so other groups were formed with the idea of using mass disruption and arrest to draw attention to a very specific demand.
+In Britain in 2021, some campaigners considered that XR was being ignored by government (except for legislating against protests) and no longer had the effect needed to create real change, so other groups were formed with the idea of using mass disruption and arrest to draw attention to a very specific demand.
 Insulate Britain was set up to demand that the government implement measures to fit all homes with improved insulation by 2030 to improve energy efficiency thus reducing greenhouse gas emissions.
 Just Stop Oil from 2022 protested against fossil fuels.
 Both groups carried out disruptive protests, blocking traffic and seeking to be arrested.

 Arrest as a tactic

 Extinction Rebellion uses mass arrest as a tactic to generate attention to their cause by wasting police time and disrupting others.
 Extinction Rebellion's founders researched the histories of "the suffragettes, the Indian salt marchers, the civil rights movement and the Polish and East German democracy movements", who all used the tactic, and are applying their lessons to the climate crisis.
 Co-founder Roger Hallam has said "letters, emailing, marches don't work.
 You need about 400 people to go to prison.
 About two to three thousand people to be arrested."

+In April 2024, Hallam was given a suspended two year sentence for attempting to block Heathrow Airport with drones, and in July 2024 he was convicted of conspiracy to cause a public nuisance by blocking the M25 motorway and sentenced to five years' imprisonment.

-In June and July 2019 some of the Extinction Rebellion supporters arrested that April appeared in court in the UK.
-On 25 June a 68-year-old protester was convicted of breaching a section 14 order giving police the power to clear static protests from a specified area, and given a conditional discharge.
-On 12 April over 30 protesters appeared in court, each charged with being a public assembly participant failing to comply with a condition imposed by a senior police officer at various locations on various dates.
+In June and July 2019, some of the Extinction Rebellion supporters arrested that April appeared in court in the UK.
+On 25 June, a 68-year-old protester was convicted of breaching a section 14 order giving police the power to clear static protests from a specified area, and given a conditional discharge.
+On 12 April, more than 30 protesters appeared in court, each charged with being a public assembly participant failing to comply with a condition imposed by a senior police officer at various locations on various dates.
 Some pleaded guilty, and were mostly given conditional discharges.
 The trials of those who pleaded not guilty are to take place in September and October.

-In London's April 2019 protests 1130 arrests were made, and during the two-week October 2019 actions in London as part of "International Rebellion", 1832 arrests were made.
+In London's April 2019 protests, there were 1130 arrests made, and during the two-week October 2019 actions in London as part of "International Rebellion", 1832 arrests were made.
 This included the Green Party Member of European Parliament for the West Midlands, Ellie Chowns, as well as Green Party co-leader and Leader of the opposition on Lambeth Council, Jonathan Bartley.